Overview

 multiple accounts at the same time.
 In these

-circumstances, orders are generally aggregated for
+circumstances, accounts are generally aggregated for

 trading, and GGHC will allocate the execution shares